Firewall black holes and echoes from an action principle: Dilaton black holes

-This black hole exhibits some interesting and unique thermodynamical properties \cite{Holzhey:1991bx,Koga:1995bs,Preskill:1991tb,Koga:1994np,Abedi:2013xua}.
-For $\alpha<1$, it is similar to Reissner-Nordstr\"{o}m black hole where the temperature approaches to zero when get closer to the extremal limit.
-Non-trivial behaviour occurs for $\alpha> 1$ and $\alpha=1$.
-For $\alpha>1$, at the extremal limit the temperature diverges, while for $\alpha=1$ it converges to a finite non-zero value $T_{H}=1/4\pi r_{+}$.
+This BH exhibits some interesting and unique thermodynamical properties \cite{Holzhey:1991bx,Koga:1995bs,Preskill:1991tb,Koga:1994np,Abedi:2013xua}.
+For $\alpha<1$, it is similar to the Reissner-Nordstr\"{o}m (RN) BH where the temperature approaches zero when it gets closer to the extremal limit.
+Nontrivial behavior occurs for $\alpha>1$ and $\alpha=1$.
+For $\alpha>1$, at the extremal limit the temperature diverges, while for $\alpha=1$ it converges to a finite nonzero value $T_{H}=1/4\pi r_{+}$.

-For non-zero $\alpha$ and for extremal black holes the angular factor $R$ in the metric (\ref{eq2.6}) and correspondingly the area of the black hole vanishes at the event horizon and the geometry becomes singular.
-While, no such a singularity exist for Reissner-Nordstr\"{o}m black hole ($\alpha=0$).
+For nonzero $\alpha$ and for extremal BHs the angular factor in the metric (\ref{eq6}) and correspondingly its area vanish at the event horizon, and the geometry becomes singular, while no such singularity exists for RN BH ($\alpha=0$).